codem3up/test/UnitTestGuide.md

 ## Using Moq

-TODO Explain Moq
+Moq is a mocking library for use in unit testing.
+Unit tests should be isolated to the object or class under testing, not any dependancies of the object.
+Mocks are objects created by the unit test that can stand in as a dependendcy allowing the unit test to isolate the testing object's behavior.

-## Where to use Moq
+### Where to use Moq

-TODO Explain which parts of CWMasterTeacher Moq is useful
+Moq will be useful for testing the Repositories and anything that acts directly with the database.

-## Examples using Moq
+### Examples using Moq

 TODO Add Andrew's moq examples
 TODO get real examples eventually